awentzonline/image-analogies/README.md

 python setup.py install
 ```

-If you have trouble with the above method, follow these directions to [Install latest keras and theano](http://keras.io/#installation) (requires theano, no tensorflow atm).
+If you have trouble with the above method, follow these directions to [Install latest keras and theano or TensorFlow](http://keras.io/#installation)

+The script `make_image_analogy.py` will be on your path in the venv.

 **Before running this script**, download the weights for the VGG16 model at:
 https://drive.google.com/file/d/0Bz7KyqmuGsilT0J5dmRCM0ROVHc/view?usp=sharing